airbinski/ilke-penzlien/README.md

     bundle exec jekyll serve
     ```
 3. You can open the locally served website now on http://localhost:4000 in your Browser

+### 2. Open website in editor

+1. Open the `Github Desktop` app
+2. Click "Fetch Origin" to maybe get the latest website update
+3. Click "Open in Sublime" to open the website code in your editor
+4. Now you're ready to edit the website!

+### 3. Edit static pages, like "About", "Imprint", etc.

+1. You find the Markdown files in the root of the project: `imprint.md`, `about.md`, `contact.md`
+2. Open the file in your editor, start editing Markdown!
+If you save your file, the changes will directly be visible in the browser after refreshing

 ### Markdown